anshdeep0504/Lief-staff_manager-/README.md

 - Configure perimeter settings in the Settings tab
 - Filter data by date ranges

-### PWA Features
-- Install the app on your device's home screen
-- Enable push notifications for updates
-- Works offline with cached data
-- Native app-like experience

 ## 🔧 Environment Variables

 | Variable | Description | Required |